SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Sure," Fluttershy answered.
 "Overcoming social interactions is hard."

-"Yes, it took me quite a while before I was able to just ask her out," Rarity said.
+"Yes, it took me quite a while before I was able to just ask her out."

 "Do, you really think I can do it, Rarity?"
 Fluttershy asked in a demure tone.

-"I know you can," Rarity answered.
-"I believe in you and will do anything I can to help you ask her out!"
+"I know you can, I believe in you and will do anything I can to help you ask her out!"

-"Thank you, Rarity," Fluttershy said.
+"Thank you, Rarity."

 After a few seconds of silence, Rarity asked, "What made you realize you liked her more than a friend?
 If you don't mind sharing, of course."